autokey/autokey/.github/ISSUE_TEMPLATE.md

 If helpful, submit screenshots of the issue to help debug.\
 Debugging output, obtained by launching autokey via `autokey-gtk --verbose` (or `autokey-qt --verbose`, if you use the Qt interface) is also useful.\
-Please put the output into a block quote (enclose in triple backticks).
+Please upload the log somewhere accessible or put the output into a code block (enclose in triple backticks).
 ```
-Example block quote.
+Example code block.
+Replace this whith your log content.
 ```

-## Version

-AutoKey version:

-Used GUI (Gtk, Qt, or both):

-If the problem is known to be present in more than one version, please list all of those.

-Installed via: (PPA, pip3, …).

-Distro:

 ## Notes